-The following table summarizes our cash flows for the nine months ended April 30, 2021 and 2020:
+The following table summarizes our cash flows for the nine months ended April 30, 2022 and 2021:

-Nine Months Ended April 30, 2021 2020 (in millions) Net cash provided by operating activities \$ 1,177.2 \$ 702.0 Net cash provided by (used in) investing activities (1,478.2) 955.6 Net cash used in financing activities (768.4) (1,132.5) Net increase (decrease) in cash, cash equivalents, and restricted cash \$ (1,069.4) \$ 525.1
+Nine Months Ended April 30, 2022 2021 · (in mi Net cash provided by operating activities \$ 1,461.0 \$ 1,177.2 Net cash used in investing activities (461.3) (1,478.2) Net cash used in financing activities (453.5) (768.4) Net increase (decrease) in cash, cash equivalents, and restricted cash \$ 546.2 \$ (1,069.4)

-Cash from operations could be affected by various risks and uncertainties, including, but not limited to, the effects of COVID-19 and other risks detailed in Part II, Item 1A "Risk Factors" in this Form 10-Q. We believe that our cash flow from operations with existing cash and cash equivalents will be sufficient to meet our anticipated cash needs for at least the next 12 months and thereafter for the foreseeable future.
-Our future capital requirements will depend on many factors including our growth rate, the timing and extent of spending to support development efforts, the expansion of sales and marketing activities, the introduction of new and enhanced products and subscription and support offerings, the costs to acquire or invest in complementary businesses and technologies, the costs to ensure access to adequate manufacturing capacity, the investments in our infrastructure to support the adoption of our cloud-based subscription offerings, the investments in our new corporate headquarters, the continuing market acceptance of our products and subscription and support offerings, and macroeconomic events such as COVID-19.
+Cash from operations could be affected by various risks and uncertainties, including, but not limited to, the effects of COVID-19 and other risks detailed in Part II, Item 1A "Risk Factors" in this Quarterly Report on Form 10-Q. We believe that our cash flow from operations with existing cash and cash equivalents will be sufficient to meet our anticipated cash needs for at least the next 12 months and thereafter for the foreseeable future.
+Our future capital requirements will depend on many factors, including our growth rate, the timing and extent of spending to support development efforts, the expansion of sales and marketing activities, the introduction of new and enhanced products and subscription and support offerings, the costs to acquire or invest in complementary businesses and technologies, the costs to ensure access to adequate manufacturing capacity, the investments in our infrastructure to support the adoption of our cloud-based subscription offerings, the repayment obligations associated with our Notes, the investments in our corporate headquarters, the continuing market acceptance of our products and subscription and support offerings, and macroeconomic events such as COVID-19.
 In addition, from time to time we may incur additional tax liability in connection with certain corporate structuring decisions.